-Heart of Decadence is available for pre-order on Amazon in the boxed set Second Chance Love.
+Heart of Decadence is available on Amazon in the boxed set Second Chance Love.

 The warm walnut-paneled library of Lady Hamilton’s townhouse should have been comforting to Miss Amelia Burrowes.
 Flickering candles illuminated the room just enough to see, but still enough to conceal oneself if necessary.
 Soft leather cushions on the chairs and chaise, also in medium brown tones, invited one to sit and relax, while the red and tan Turkey carpet added a richness that soothed the senses.
 Altogether the room exuded a calmness and security Amelia needed in her life at this moment.
 Unfortunately, the room’s sense of well-being could not penetrate her growing sense of dread.